sjkobayashi/sjkobayashi.github.io/index.md

 I am a Ph.D. candidate in Economics at California Institute of Technology with research interests in **Empirical Industrial Organization** and **Econometrics**.

-My primary research agenda revolves around examining the economic and policy implications arising from the interplay of firms' strategic behavior, market mechanisms, and information structure.
+My main research agenda examines the interplay of firms' strategic behaviors with market mechanisms and information structure, especially within digital markets.
 I have focused on the online advertising industry, which presents a rich landscape for my research due to its intricate market mechanism and reliance on online data for advertising.

+I am also interested in analyzing consumer behavior by integrating economic experiments with structural econometric methods to account for deviations from classical economic models.

 **I'm on the economics job market during the 2023-2024 academic year.**
 - [[curriculum vitae]](assets/files/shunto-kobayashi-cv.pdf)
-- sjkobaya@caltech.edu
+- <sjkobaya@caltech.edu>

 ## Education
 - Ph.D.
 Economics, Caltech, 2024 (expected)